nightroman/FarNet/ColorerPack/About-ColorerPack.md

   foreground is inherited from the context, this seems to be more informative.
 - `xml:CData` color changed from `def:default`.
 - `c:PreprocInclude` color is VS color.

 ***
+### 2012-12-01

+*powershell.hrc*

+- Added workflow specific keywords and basic features.
+There is no special context, they also work outside workflows.
+- Parameters are not outlined anymore.
+Latest PowerShellFar provides tab-expansion of script variables including parameters.

+***